hstj/democracycraft-wiki/docs/jobs/professions/doctor.md

   ![Doctor Channel](https://cdn.discordapp.com/attachments/838356841217916989/1170356674083696771/1642189821432-png.png?ex=6558be97&is=65464997&hm=7878f17347f0c47c8a7883a01c34d31b2d6044be7696435678290cd762dddc78&)

-- `/doctorattend <username>`: Opens a GUI to teleport to the selected hospital or clinic, alerting other doctors that you're attending to a patient.
+- `/doctor-attend <username>`: Teleports you to the patient and alerts other doctors that you're attending to a patient.
 Use this command only when a patient requires assistance.
 Abuse of this command leads to departmental termination.

   ![Doctor Request](https://media.discordapp.net/attachments/838356841217916989/1170356773962653769/1642183036465-png.png?ex=6558beaf&is=654649af&hm=a4350c1bf8966703320c7aa141eb737ad1364e06c8719278695deec00a602e30&=&width=720&height=105)
   ![Doctor Attend](https://cdn.discordapp.com/attachments/838356841217916989/1170356687731970088/1642182314822-png.png?ex=6558be9a&is=6546499a&hm=bf2f647db9fc91043608e95a33c23a4ba2ebcd8f623136f42dcf7e92b27b5601&)